tannewt/wa-law.org/bill/2021-22/hb/1748/1/README.md

         i.
 Persons who are not able to engage in gainful employment due primarily to **a substance use disorder**.
 These persons shall be referred to appropriate assessment, treatment, **or** shelter**services**.
 Referrals shall be made at the time of application or at the time of eligibility review.
 This subsection may not be construed to prohibit the department from granting aged, blind, or disabled assistance benefits to **persons with a substance use disorder** who are incapacitated due to other physical or mental conditions that meet the eligibility criteria for the aged, blind, or disabled assistance program; or

         ii.
-Persons for whom there has been a final determination of ineligibility for federal supplemental security income benefits.
+Persons for whom there has been a final determination of ineligibility **based on age, blindness, or disability** for federal supplemental security income benefits.

     c.
 Persons may receive aged, blind, or disabled assistance benefits and essential needs and housing program support under RCW 43.185C.220 concurrently while pending application for federal supplemental security income benefits.
 The monetary value of any aged, blind, or disabled assistance benefit that is subsequently duplicated by the person's receipt of supplemental security income for the same period shall be considered a debt due the state and shall by operation of law be subject to recovery through all available legal remedies.